sct codelist

 Hierarchy and refset expressions work on any database built by sct sqlite.
 Attribute refinement (the : operator) requires a database built with a current sct (schema v4+), which adds the concept_relationships table - rebuild with sct ndjson then sct sqlite if you see a message to that effect.

 Not yet supported (clear error, never silent mis-evaluation): cardinality [min..max], reverse R and dotted . attributes, and group-cardinality semantics.
-See specs/ecl.md.
+See spec/ecl.md.

 sct codelist remove <file> <sctid>